mswarasi/General-MultiplexBayes/README.md

 source("MultistageHierarchicalData.txt")
 source("TwoStageArrayData.txt")

-## Some examles from Section 5 of the article
-## with one diagnostic assay, L = 1, as follows.
+## Examles from Section 5 of the article with one assay, L = 1, are as follows.

 ## Simulation configuration I:
 N <- 5000